Optimism: Acceptance of the Past; Mindfulness of the Present

 Dignity and Honor

 Back to my Uncle.
 Remember how he linked Optimism with dignity and honor?
 Since he was Japanese, he often used the cultural archetype of the samurai as the absolute expression of all his philosophy.
-For us Westerners, there's another example of ultimate, real-time samurai-like optimism (with ample dignity and honor).
+How handy for us Westerners that there’s an analog that works perfectly in this instance.
+And believe it or not, it exhibits the same hard-boiled ultimate, real-time samurai-like behavior (with ample dignity and honor).
 British sailors and foot soldiers during the Victorian/Elizabethan times knew that in warfare, there was little to be gained by ducking and diving for cover.
 You were just as likely to be hit by a musket ball or cannon fire whilst cowering behind a tree or the binnacle.
 Might as well stand stock straight at your station with dignity and die with your honor intact.
 Lesson?
 An ounce of optimism goes a long way as you confront your fear.
 Facing a maelstrom of musket and cannon fire?
-Praying that you don't shrivel up and do something distasteful in your boots?
+Praying that you don’t shrivel up and do something distasteful in your boots?
 Good news.
-You have optimism on your side.
-Be brave because better times are just around the corner (once the fusillade stops).
+Optimism is on your side.
+The act of ‘being brave’ (standing and facing your fears unflinchingly) means that you acknowledge that better times are just around the corner (once the fusillade stops).

-Optimism means facing your challenges with mindfulness that is focused toward what you need to achieve your goals.
+Optimism means facing your challenges while being mindful about your goals.
 Survival sounds like a good goal.
-I refuse to get caught up in the "success" cycle - it's is much too broad.
-However, I know that nothing is gained by worrying about how bad things may get, so I might as well take up the armor of positive thinking and prepare my soul for a better future.
-To be absolutely clear - my chief inspiration is from the New Testament.
+But I refuse to get caught up in the “success” cycle – it’s is much too broad.
+The point is that nothing is gained by worrying about how bad things may get, so I might as well take up the armor of positive thinking and prepare my soul for a better future.
+To be absolutely clear – my chief inspiration is from the New Testament.
 There are literally dozens of phrases and lessons that extol the virtues of optimism, but the best of these comes from John:

 I’ll leave you with the best insight I can offer about the source of my optimism (that which is first, is last – right?): A Buddhist taught me how to be positive, even in the most difficult times.
 Jesus taught me why.